oschonrock/hibp/README.md

 #### Usage

 Download "Have I been pawned" database.
 38GB download, uses 21GB of disk space and takes ~5/12 minutes on 1Gbit/400Mbit connection.
 Detailed progress is shown.

 ```bash
 hibp-download hibp_all.bin
 ```

-Serve the data on local http server.
+Serve the data on a local http server.

 ```bash
 hibp-server hibp_all.bin
 ```